Galactic seismology: joint evolution of impact-triggered stellar and gaseous disc corrugations: Results

 \subsection{Interaction and overall evolution of the stellar and gaseous discs}

 Roughly $100$ Myr after the start of the interaction hybrid simulation, the point mass representing the satellite reaches the galactic midplane, and it crosses the stellar and the gas discs at $R \approx 18$~kpc, triggering a violent response in both.
 In line with our previous pure N-body interaction simulation, the stellar disc develops a one-sided ($m = 1$) perturbation that quickly develops into a bisymmetric ($m = 2$) bending wave (Figs.~\ref{f:z_mean} and \ref{f:vz_mean}, top rows; see also \citetalias{bla21e}, their figs. 6 - 8).
-In addition, the interaction triggers a kinematic density wave that eventually leads to the formation of a 2-arm spiral structure.
+In addition, the interaction triggers a kinematic density wave that eventually leads to the formation of a two-arm spiral structure.

-A visual inspection of the mean vertical displacement $\langle z \rangle$ of the gas (Fig. ~\ref{f:z_mean}, bottom row) reveals that it is, at least qualitatively, very similar to that of the stars in the disc (Fig. ~\ref{f:z_mean}, top row).
-The same is true for the vertical velocity $\langle V_z \rangle$ (compare the top and the bottom rows of Fig. \ref{f:vz_mean}).
-Thus, apparently {\em the gas disc mimics the behaviour of the stellar disc}, both spatially and kinematically, throughout its evolution out to $\sim 500$ Myr (equivalent to roughly two rotation periods at the solar circle after impact), in qualitative agreement with \citet{gom13l}.
+A visual inspection of the mean vertical displacement $\overline{z}$ of the gas (Fig. ~\ref{f:z_mean}, bottom row) reveals that it is, at least qualitatively, very similar to that of the stars in the disc (Fig. ~\ref{f:z_mean}, top row).
+The same is true for the vertical velocity $\overline{V_z}$ (compare the top and the bottom rows of Fig. \ref{f:vz_mean}).
+Thus, apparently the gas disc mimics the behaviour of the stellar disc, both spatially and kinematically, throughout its evolution out to $\sim 500$ Myr (equivalent to roughly two rotation periods at the solar circle after impact), in qualitative agreement with \citet{gom17a}.
 Therefore, we conclude that `the gas follows the stars.'
+We caution the reader, however, the time scales involved are rather short, and that this behaviour may not hold on the long term ($\gtrsim 1$ Gyr), with exception perhaps of the gas and stars in the outer disc \citep[e.g.][]{lap18a}.

 It is also apparent that the disc response is stronger with increasing radius \citep[][]{ede97b,pog21f}.
 The latter is not surprising given that the vertical restoring force in the vicinity of the Galactic midplane declines with radius.